Using RAM and Reviewing Inventories

 - Current possession.

-- All numbers for the above columns are decayed to the last date of the quarter for calculation purposes.
+- All numbers for the above columns are decayed to the last date of the timeframe for calculation purposes.

 - Isotope Receipt from Other Licenses; list of all receipts from other licenses.